James Kudelka’s Four Old Legs

 Photos of Pixelated Squid - Tentacle Tribe and Gregory Thane and Emmanuelle Le Phan as part of ParkDances by George Wonsul

 In Partnership with: Windsor and Region Dance

 The first-of-its-kind regional festival featured artists of all levels from across North America, including Tentacle Tribe of Montreal (CALQ Award recipients), known for their electric duet Nobody Likes a Pixelated Squid, and Barbara Selinger representing DDCdances (Detroit).
 Joining them was 10-year old cellist and composer Jivan Ramesh (New York).
 Included, among other performances, was a remounting of a work by Anh Nguyen, a Windsor-Essex local and internationally recognized choreographer, and HNM Dance Company.
-Several other local ethnic groups, emerging dance artists, and students participated in this biennial event.
+Several other local ethnic and cultural groups, emerging dance artists, and students participated in this biennial event.

 "ParkDances: a festival of dance is a celebration of movement and culture.
 This event focuses on presenting new works, cultural dance styles, and creating connections with dance communities and artists from outside of the Windsor-Essex region,” says Taisa Petruk, Director of Riverfront InterArts.
 “We feel very honoured and humbled to be able to present such talent in Windsor.”

 We welcomed all community members to this free, family-friendly outdoor event.
 This event was generously supported by Dance Ontario and the Ontario Trillium Foundation.